bxlab/cmdb-quantbio/assignments/lab/sequence-alignment/assignment/index.md

         - If not available, in the Genomes menu select "Download Hosted Genome..."
     - Load A01_01.bam
     - View region chrI:27,000-32,000
+        - Reference is a BY, so variants suggest RM
     - View genotype calls in BYxRM_GenoData.txt
         - chrI:27915
         - chrI:28323